-South Park has cranked out some very funny episodes, ranging from plain silly to brilliantly satirical.
-Following are my favorite top 10 South Park episodes, that ring true with its message or just make me blow milk out of my nose.
+South Park has cranked out some very funny episodes in its nearly twenty years on Comedy Central, ranging from plain silly to brilliantly satirical.
+Following are my favorite top 10 South Park episodes, that ring true with their message or just make me blow milk out of my nose.

 1. "The Passion of the Jew"

 "The Passion of the Jew" accurately presses all the hot buttons surrounding The Passion of the Christ.
 Cartman rallies South Park citizens against the Jews.
 Kyle questions his religion.
 But worst, or best, of all is the portrayal of Mel Gibson as a loon.
 The episode was prophetic, because it aired just before Mel Gibson's trouble with alcohol and the law was exposed by the media.

 Using previously recorded dialogue, Trey Parker and Matt Stone pieced together Chef's lines to create this episode in which Chef is killed in a definite, graphic and irreversible way.
 The episode was created in response to Isaac Hayes' quitting South Park over his conflicted feelings about how Scientology was portrayed on the show.
 The storyline is funny by itself, but with the backstory being played out and the text-to-speech sound of Chef, "The Return of Chef" becomes perfect satire.

 Only Cartman would literally fall into this scheme.
 After Eric Cartman jumps off a roof in an attempt to fly, he lands in a coma with a serious head injury.
 He wakes from his coma, with the cops convinced he has psychic powers.
 Cartman starts using his "powers" to get paid for catching a serial killer.
 But the real psychics rally and force Cartman into one of the most hilarious battles I've ever watched.
 "Sha-na-na-na-na-na.
 Da-ta-ta-ta-ta-ta."